cryptocode/terminal-doom/README.md

 You can play keyboard-only (recommended) or in combination with a mouse.
 You can disable/enable mouse at any time by pressing `m`.
 This is useful when playing with keyboard on a laptop to avoid spurious input from the trackpad.

 When using a mouse, make sure you adjust sensitivity in the Options menu if it's too fast or slow.
 Also try adjusting sensitivity on your mouse if it has buttons for this.
 Once sensitivity is right, playing with a mouse/keyboard combo is pretty efficient.

-Keep in mind that mouse support in terminals comes with limitations.
+Keep in mind that mouse support in terminals comes with limitations, as apps are not able to capture the mouse.

 | Action                    | Keys/Mouse Actions                  |
 |---------------------------|-------------------------------------|